Thanatisia/distinstall-python/README.md

 1. Perform setup
     - Create Virtual Environment
         ```console
-        python3 -m venv env
+        python3 -m venv [virtual-environment-name]
         ```
     - Source and chroot into Virtual Environment
         - Linux
-            ```console
+            ```bash
-            . env/bin/activate
+            . [virtual-environment-name]/bin/activate
             ```
         - Windows
-            ```console
-            .\env\Scripts\activate
+            ```bash
+            .\[virtual-environment-name]\Scripts\activate
             ```
     - Install dependencies
         ```console
         pip install -Ur requirements.txt
         ```
-2. Change directory into application folder
+1. Installing package
+    + Follow the steps in [Installation](#installation) to install the package

+2. Generate configuration file
     ```console
-    cd src
+    py-distinstall --generate-config
     ```
-3. Generate configuration file
-    ```console
-    python3 main.py --generate-config
-    ```
-4. Edit configuration file
+3. Edit configuration file
     + Please refer to [USAGE.md](USAGE.md) for more information on customization
     + Under the 'customization' section
-5. Perform a test run
+4. Perform a test run
     - Explanation
         + The Default mode is 'Debug', this will print the commands only
     - Perform full start
         ```console
-        sudo python3 main.py start
+        sudo py-distinstall start
         ```
     - Execute specific stages
         ```console
-        sudo python3 main.py --execute-stage [stage-number]
+        sudo py-distinstall --execute-stage [stage-number]
         ```
-6. Once you have confirmed
+5. Once you have confirmed
     - Explanation
         + To run the changes proper, you need to set the mode to RELEASE
     - Perform full start
         ```console
-        sudo python3 main.py --mode RELEASE start
+        sudo py-distinstall --mode RELEASE start
         ```
     - Execute specific stages
         ```console
-        sudo python3 main.py --mode RELEASE --execute-stage [stage-number]
+        sudo py-distinstall --mode RELEASE --execute-stage [stage-number]
         ```

 #### Developers
 - To implement a new distribution installation step
+    - Make directory for the new base distribution
+        ```bash
+        mkdir -pv src/pydistinstall/app/distributions/[new-base-distribution-name]
+        ```
-    - Copy the template 'mechanism.py' from any of the 'src/app/distributions/[base-distribution-name]' to a test draft location
+    - Copy the template 'mechanism.py' from any of the 'src/pydistinstall/app/distributions/[base-distribution-name]' to a test draft location
+        ```bash
+        cp -r src/pydistinstall/app/distributions/[base-distribution-name] src/pydistinstall/app/distributions/[new-base-distribution-name]
+        ```
     - Edit accordingly
-        - Please ensure that to maintain consistency, function names is adviced to be the same if the function already exists.
+        + Please ensure that to maintain consistency, function names is adviced to be the same if the function already exists.
-        - If the function didnt exist, then you may create a new function to be called as necessary
+        + If the function didnt exist, then you may create a new function to be called as necessary

 ## Documentation
 ### Synopsis/Syntax
 - Basic Run
     ```console
-    {sudo} python main.py {options} <arguments> [positionals]
+    {sudo} py-distinstall {options} <arguments> [positionals]
     ```

 ### Parameters